Clifford C. David

-Since January 2011, David has served as president of Conservation Economics Enterprises for Heritage Conservancy.
-His core focus is to connect people to conservation and agriculture in personally meaningful and sustainable ways.
-As such, David ensures that economics are fundamental to all conservancy projects and that science is blended with community values.
-A skilled negotiator, David regularly works to establish consensus among groups with diverse and often competing interests.
+Clifford David is president of Conservation Economics.
+His core focus is to connect people to conservation and agriculture in ways that generate revenue in a way that is environmentally beneficial and sustainable.
+As such, Mr. David ensures that economics are fundamental to all projects, and that science is blended with community values.
+A skilled negotiator, Mr. David regularly works to establish consensus among groups with diverse and often competing interests.

-Prior to 2011, David served as president of Heritage Conservancy for the past 20 years.
-He built an organization noted for broad, creative capacity and dynamic growth.
-During his tenure, Heritage Conservancy has evolved from a respected local land trust to a regional leader in sustainable conservation.
-He has built initiatives and regional projects that range from adaptive re-uses for historic structures to sustainable agriculture.
+Prior to 2011, Mr. David served as president of Heritage Conservancy for more than 20 years, building an organization noted for broad, creative capacity and dynamic growth.
+During his tenure, Heritage Conservancy evolved from a respected local land trust to a regional leader in sustainable conservation.
+Mr. David built initiatives and regional projects that ranged from adaptive re-uses for historic structures to sustainable agriculture.

-David serves on numerous statewide and regional boards, commissions and advisory councils including the Pennsylvania Department of Conservation & Natural Resources Advisory Council and Temple University School of Environmental Design, Ambler Board of Visitors Ambler Campus.
-He is very active in his local community including Doylestown and Montgomery County.
+Mr. David serves on numerous statewide and regional boards, commissions and advisory councils, including the Pennsylvania Department of Conservation & Natural Resources Advisory Council and Temple University School of Environmental Design, Ambler Campus' Board of Visitors.
+He is very active in his local community, including Doylestown and Montgomery County.

-David earned a Bachelor of Science degree from the University of Vermont and a bachelor's degree in psychology from Bucknell University.
+Mr. David earned a BS in botany from the University of Vermont and a BA in psychology from Bucknell University.
 He earned his master's degree from Antioch College.
-David resides in Lower Gwynedd with his family.
+Mr. David resides in Lower Gwynedd, PA with his family.
 His wife is a partner in a law firm in Montgomery County.
-His daughters, Cate and Sarah, are both in college and he has a son, Clifford Jr., who attends high school.
+He has two daughters and one son: Cate, who attends Drexel Law School; Sarah, who is a senior at George Washington University; and Clifford Jr., who attends high school.